-However, a walkthrough is not a formal home inspection.
+However, a walkthrough inspection is not a formal home inspection.
 It is an informal inspection.
-As a result, I perform a visual walkthrough inspection of the home and provide you with comments summarising my observations.
+As a result, I perform a visual walkthrough inspection of the home and provide you with a checklist summarising my observations.
 Furthermore, my comments will be nothing more than a subjective summary of my initial observations during the walk-through.

 What is involved in a walkthrough inspection?

 The walkthrough requires the same time as a comprehensive inspection.
 On average, this is about 1½ to 3 hours depending on the condition of the property.
 You can ask questions and take notes while I explain the defects.

 Because a walkthrough is less formal, I do not adhere to the InterNACHI Standards of Practicewhich requires me to produce a written report with photos.
 If you are present at the walkthrough, I do not generate a written report but provide a checklist.
 I communicate my observations orally to you.
 You can make your own notes during the inspection.
 In this way, you save time and money because there is no written report to produce after the inspection.

 However, if you can’t attend the walkthrough, I will communicate my observations to you in the form of a checklist.